syncfusion-content/asp.net-core-docs/aspnet-core/Diagram/Symbol-Palette.md

 ---
 layout: post
-title: Syncfusion | Symbolpalette.
+title: ASP.NET Core Diagram Control | Symbolpalette | Syncfusion.
-description: "The symbol palette displays a collection of palettes which shows a set of nodes and connectors."
+description: "This page explains about  symbol palette and adding the symbol palette with the diagram along with the  working principles"
 platform: aspnet-core
 control: Diagram
 documentation: ug